cjc-lulus/crossrep/README.md

 python main.py -m CUSTOMER -b -o WAREHOUSE RESOURCE_MONITOR NETWORK_POLICY -r nopwd -p -d dbfile -stage dbfile -pipe dbfile  -f -u
 ```

 dbfile is the file name that contains database list in the same folder as this python code parent folder.
-Command above will generate DDLs
+Command above
-for account level objects and grants for all objects specicified.
+will generate DDLs for account level objects and grants for all objects specified.

 #### Step 2